EDMONTON CHIROPRACTOR AND PHYSIOTHERAPIST

 YOUR VENTURE BACK.

-As a primary caregiver, a Chiropractor can assess, diagnose and treat your injury with a combination of methods including manual therapy, joint manipulation, acupuncture, Graston, active release therapy, and exercise prescription.
+As a primary caregiver, a Chiropractor can assess, diagnose and treat your injury with a combination of methods including manual therapy, joint manipulation and adjustments, acupuncture/dry-needling, Graston, active release therapy (ART), and exercise prescription.
 The goal of chiropractic care is to return you to your optimal level of functioning and strength.

 What is an adjustment?
 An Adjustment is a non-invasive procedure consisting of a precise directed movement to help relieve pain and discomfort, and restore range of motion.